nfreear/editor/README.md

 # Editor

-A simple Javascript editor, built on a Web Worker.
+A simple live-coding Javascript editor, built on a Web Worker.

 ## Usage